 Area 9 - Charlie Davis

-Area 10 - Earl Hurlbut
+Area 10 - Charles Dobbs

 Area 11 - Jason Isley

 Area 12 - Steve Strickland

 Area 13 - Jeff Zurschmeide

 Election ballots were received and counted by Mize, Houser & Company, Certified Public Accountants.
-The current board is set to have one more meeting in December, with new BoD members officially taking their seats January 1, 2019.
+The current board is set to have one more meeting in December, with new BoD members officially taking their seats January 1, 2020.

-Leadership Summit seminars Friday and Saturday provide SCCA® members with opportunities to further develop leadership skills, acquire specific SCCA training and network with others.
-There will be 10 session focused just on skills to help Club members become better leaders, and over two dozen classes offering ways to build stronger Regions.
+Leadership Summit seminars Friday, Saturday and Sunday provide SCCA members with opportunities to further develop leadership skills, acquire specific SCCA training and network with others.
+There will be 10 sessions focused just on skills to help Club members become better leaders, and over two dozen classes offering ways to build stronger Regions.
 Another 30 seminars are designed to provide insight on how to further the quality of local events.
 No matter how long someone has been an active SCCA member, there’s a new nugget of knowledge to be gleaned from the National Convention.

 Once the work is done, National Convention offers a whole host of fun activities where participants can reconnect with friends and mingle while networking with others from across the country.
 Extracurricular activities include the Welcome Party, hosted lunches, evening karting, group bowling, a pinewood derby, bingo and everything else Las Vegas has to offer.
 Of course, there is also Saturday evening’s Hall of Fame and Awards Banquet that wraps up festivities.